Nathaniel Butter

 Nathaniel Butter (died 22 February 1664) was a London publisher of the early 17th century.
-The publisher of the first edition of Shakespeare's King Lear in 1608, he has also been regarded as one of the first publishers of a newspaper in English.
+As the publisher of the first edition of Shakespeare's King Lear in 1608, he has also been regarded as one of the first publishers of a newspaper in English.

 Beginnings

 Nathaniel Butter was the son of a Thomas Butter, a bookseller; the son followed the father's profession.
 Nathaniel became a "freeman" (a full member) of the Stationers Company on 20 February 1604, and registered his first title before the end of that year.
 In his career, Butter concentrated on bookselling and publishing; as was a common practice in his era, he commissioned printers to print his books, and worked with most of the printers of his generation.